Hottentotti/My-wellbeing-project/README.md

 Figure:
 * Voimavarojen saaminen = receiving recourses: meaningful work, sleep, activities, needs etc.
 * Voimavarojen antaminen = giving recourses: work, family, friends, activities etc.
-* Voimavarkaita = stress factors: negative thoughts and emotions, bad fitness, bad work management, alcohol, bad conscience, unsafety, conflict of values etc.
+* Voimavarkaita = stress factors: negative thoughts and emotions, bad fitness, bad work management, alcohol, bad conscience, unsafety, conflict of values, pushing hard etc.
 * Hyvinvoinnin pohja = base of recourses, wellbeing and resilience: self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, relaxing and enjoying, and emotional skills
 * Oma raja = own border

 ## Data sources and AI methods

-Data can be collected by myself or someone else.
+Data is collected by myself or someone else.
 Collected data aims for improving personal recourses and wellbeing by improving self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, and emotional skills.

-The idea is that a user gives inputs after which the user gets a personal receipt for improving wellbeing and health.
-After that a user can specify the the receipt with chatbot if needed.
-AI methods consist of convolutional neural network with machine learning (deep learning).
+    User signs up and provides initial preferences: Users input their preferences and interests during sign-up.
+    AI analyzes data: The AI processes user preferences, shopping history, and available product data.
+    Personalized recommendations: The assistant offers product recommendations based on the analysis.
+    Feedback loop: Users provide feedback on recommendations, which the AI uses to improve future suggestions.

+1. User sign in the application
+2. User answers the survey and give inputs (check below)
+3. User gets a personal recipe (main points and details) for improving wellbeing and health
+4. User can give feedback and the recipe is specified based on earlier recommended recipes (with chatbot).

 Inputs at the moment:
 * sleep (quality, amount)